Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

 Greece’s main opposition conservatives tabled a censure motion while Macedonia’s pro-nationalist President Gjorge Ivanov has pledged to exercise a one-time veto to delay the deal.

-Skopje hopes to secure a date to begin European Union accession talks at an EU summit in late June and an invitation to join NATO in mid-July.
+Skopje hopes to secure a date to begin EU accession talks at a summit in late June and an invitation to join NATO in mid-July.

 In Athens, there is anger over the government’s acceptance that its neighbour will be able to refer to its language and ethnicity as “Macedonian”.